BenKuhnhaeuser/GPID/README.md

 Kuhnhäuser, B.G., Quintero-Berns, C., Schley, R., Stevenson, J., Ndiade Bourobou, D., Cziba, L., Deklerck, V., Gallego, B., Lisingo, J., Baker, W.J. & Bellot, S. **GeneParliamentID: A pipeline for multi-gene species identification.** (In review)

 ## Overview
-GeneParliamentID (GPID) is a pipeline for sample identification using hundreds or thousands of genes, such as those generated using targeted sequence capture.
+GeneParliamentID (GPID) is a pipeline for identification of biological samples to the species level using hundreds or thousands of genes, such as those generated using targeted sequence capture.

 GPID integrates species identifications inferred from individual genes to provide an overall identification that reflects the relative support for each alternative identification.
 We conceptualise this process as a **“Gene Parliament”** in which each gene represents one part of the genomic identity of an individual, and where the overall species identity is established through consideration of the number of genes supporting each different identification.
 This approach allows explicit assessment of congruence and discordance among multiple genes in species identification.
 Besides sample identification, the pipeline includes reference directory preparation, method calibration and method validation.